 Thylakoids when arranged in stacks are called grana and built within the thylakoid membranes are the chlorophyll molecules that capture light energy.
 The thylakoid membranes also contain machinery that converts light to chemical energy, which is then used in the stroma of the chloroplast to make sugar.

-The summary equation of photosynthesis, much like cellular respiration, is a simplification of linked processes, two specifically; each with their own multiple steps.
+The summary equation of photosynthesis, much like cellular respiration, is a simplification of linked processes, each with multiple steps.

 Phase 1: Light-dependent Reaction

 The first process occurs in the thylakoids.
 This light-dependent reaction or light reactions convert light to chemical energy and release oxygen.
 Water is split to provide electrons along with giving off oxygen as a result.
 Light energy is absorbed by chlorophyll molecules in the thylakoid membranes, and this is used to drive the transfer of electrons and H+ from water to the electron acceptor NADP+, reducing it to NADPH.

 Think of NADPH as a cousin to cellular respiration’s NADH, only differing in NADPH having an extra phosphate group.
 NADPH temporarily stores electrons and provides “reducing power” to the next process.
 The light reactions also generate ATP from ADP and a phosphate group.

 To summarize, the light reactions absorb light energy and convert it into chemical energy which is then stored in ATP and NADPH.
 But what is light in the context of a plant?

 Sunlight and Photosynthetic Pigments